-YouthBuild Charter School of California offers a FREE Construction Career Pathways Training program, in partnership with the Los Angeles/Orange County Building Trades Council, to all young people enrolled at our school who wish to pursue potential career opportunities in the construction or building trades.
-If you are a current or potential YouthBuild Charter student interested in taking part in our YouthBuild Construction Academy, please talk to your YouthBuild site’s school counselor about enrolling.
-You can also email Ben Garcia, our Construction Academy Regional Coordinator, at email@example.com for more information.
+Most YouthBuild Charter School of California sites offer a FREE Construction Career Pathways Training program to young people enrolled at our school who wish to pursue potential career opportunities in the construction or building trades.
+If you are a current or potential YouthBuild Charter student interested in taking part in our YouthBuild Construction Training Program, please talk to your YouthBuild site’s school counselor about enrolling.

 The YouthBuild Construction Academy is a pre-apprenticeship construction training program, which offers YouthBuild Charter School of California (YCSC) students the MC3 (Multi-Craft Core Curriculum) with approval from the North America Building and Trades, and in partnership with Los Angeles/OC Building and Trades Council.
 The goal of the Construction Academy is to provide young people with an alternative path within education that can equip them with the necessary tools and skills to begin a successful career within the field of Construction.

 YouthBuild Charter School of California’s Construction Academy Program:

 ● ensures implementation of quality instruction, which includes best practice strategies for teaching and learning, across YCSC’s 20 sites

 ● tracks MC3 data, including curriculum completion of related career placements for students/participants

 ●schedules trainings, activities, and events at Regional Training Centers, including but not limited to supplemental hands-on training, and credentials to increase the knowledge and skill levels of YouthBuild students who have demonstrated the interest and maturity to pursue careers in construction